pjotrekk/lightning/blogpost/blogpost.md

 The rest of class annotations are the Lombok ones that are quite self-explanatory.
 I want to exclude `id` from equals so it will be easier to test.
 I need setters and empty contructor for Jackson to be able to parse it to/from json representation out of the box.

 `@Id` annotation goes along with `@Document`.
 It specifies the id of the Mongo object.

+`@JsonIgnore` makes object mappers skip the field when converting the object from/to json.

 The lightning object contains information about its power (in Watts), timestamp, whether it stroke the ground, and the coordinates where it happened on the Planet.

 ```java